 The industry overall needs to realize we must learn from this and it’s only a matter of time before somebody does come under attack, so what needs to be done is ensure the regulation requirements are implemented, especially in the critical parts of the industry that can have a lot more impact.

-Similar to any other industry, cybersecurity basics can go a long way to helping improve overall security, such as applying security patches, using strong passwords and rolling out multi-factor authentication.
+No matter the industry, cybersecurity basics can go a long way to helping improve overall security.

 The nature of shipping means it’s more challenging to find the time to provide this support around information security when rushing cargo around the globe, but taking care of security is more beneficial in the long run than leaving it aside.